fehlfarbe/arduino-motorfocus/README.md

 ### Wiring for in/out buttons

-The internal pullups are active so you have to connect your buttons to GND.
+The internal pullups are active so you have to connect your buttons for manual focus to GND.
+The potentiometer is optional and can limit the maximum speed for manual focus.
 ![Buttons wiring](res/wiring_buttons.png)

 ### Wiring for temperature sensor DS18B20